The Emerge project

 The EMERGE project combines two complementary and non-invasive approaches to study these hard‑to‑observe species.

-Acoustic telemetry consists of equipping a limited number of individuals from several shark and ray species with tags emitting signals detected by a large network of receivers already deployed between Barcelona and Marseille.
+Acoustic telemetry consists of equipping an individual with a tag emitting signals detected by a large network of receivers deployed between Barcelona and Marseille (RESMED – CONNECTMED).
 This method provides fine‑scale data on individual movements, site fidelity and habitat use over time.
+Tagging rays requires temporarily capturing the animals, which is done using a new, ethical protocol for professional diving.

 HOW IS THIS PROJECT INNOVATIVE?

-EMERGE is the first project dedicated to the spatial ecology of sharks and rays along the French Mediterranean coast, focusing on species that remain largely understudied.
+EMERGE is the first project dedicated to the spatial ecology of rays and sharks along the French Mediterranean coast, focusing on species that remain largely understudied.

 Innovation lies in the combined use of acoustic telemetry and environmental DNA, a complementary approach that substantially improves detection of rare species and understanding of their essential habitats.
-The use of autonomous vehicles for eDNA sampling further enhances exploration capacity.
+The use of autonomous vehicles for eDNA sampling further enhances exploration capacity, allowing eDNA sampling until 300m deep, particularly in a submarine Canyon.

-The project is also embedded in a collective and territorial dynamic, involving existing acoustic networks, marine protected area managers, local fishers and citizen‑science programmes.
+The project is also embedded in a collective and territorial dynamic, marine protected area managers, local fishers and citizen‑science programmes.

-By producing robust, directly usable scientific data, EMERGE lays the foundations for the first local monitoring network for sharks and rays, essential for implementing targeted conservation measures and strengthening protection of these emblematic Mediterranean species.
+By producing robust, directly usable scientific data, EMERGE lays the foundations for the first local monitoring network for rays and sharks, essential for implementing targeted conservation measures and strengthening protection of these emblematic Mediterranean species.

 NEWS